sanghyun-son/EDSR-PyTorch/README.md

 ![alt-text-1](/figs/leakyrelu.png)![alt-text-2](/figs/prelu.png)

-The parameter 'a' in the PReLU activation is a learnable pararamter for each feature map.
+The parameter 'a' in the PReLU activation is a learnable parameter for each feature map.

  ![](/figs/leakyvsprelu.png)